Masajirō Tazuke: Up to Adolescence

 Masajirō Tazuke was born in December 15, Bunkyū Year 3 (January 23, 1864) as the eldest son of Jingorō Tazuke and his wife Sei in Sasō, Gohō Village, Kanzaki District, Ōmi (Currently Sasō Town, Higashiōmi City, Shiga Prefecture through Notogawa Town).
 As for siblings, he had Tetsujirō (later Tetsujirō Sotomi) for a younger brother.
 It is said that father Jingorō had conducted the peddling of kimono fabrics and his mother Sei had conducted the making of hemp cloth.
-In Meiji’s 4th Year (1871), his father Jingorō who had been lying down for a long time from illness passed away, and the husband of his elder sister inherited the family business.
-It has been said that his mother's younger brother Chūbē Itō became his little brother's guardian, Masajirō attended Sasō’s private elementary school and at the age of eleven, he was an excellent child such as lending assistance to the teacher as an assistant teacher.
+In Meiji's 4th Year (1871), his father Jingorō, who had been lying down for a long time from illness, died, and the husband of his elder sister inherited the family business.
+It has been said that his mother's younger brother Chūbē Itō became his little brother's guardian, Masajirō attended Sasō's private elementary school and at the age of eleven, he was an excellent child such as lending assistance to the teacher as an assistant teacher.

 In Meiji's 9th Year (1876), Masajirō entered "Benchū" in Hon Town, Ōsaka, which his uncle Chūbē manages, as an apprentice.
 In Meiji's 11th Year (1878), he conducted the peddling of kimono fabric and cotton goods in his hometown, and in August Meiji's 21st Year (1888), he married Sadaemon Tsukamoto's third daughter Tomoko in Minamigokashō Village, Kanzaki District (now Higashiōmi City).
 The following year, in Meiji's 22nd Year (1889), he set up a store that dealt in cotton, flannel, etc. in Azuchi Town, Higashi Ward, Ōsaka City.
 Furthermore, the store that he opened in Ōsaka joined the brokers of the Ōsaka Three Staples, and in Meiji's 35th Year (1902), he built a store anew in Hon Town, Ōsaka and it became the "Tazuke Store", and it was counted as one of Semba's 8 companies as a cotton yarn wholesale store.
-Moreover, it become the place for speculator Masajirō’s activities.
+Moreover, it become the place for speculator Masajirō's activities.